 - Phenylketonuria: It is a condition whereby the body doesn’t process phenylalanineiXAn essential aromatic amino acid in humans that plays a vital role in the structure and functioning of many proteins and enzymes. and excretes it in the urine or sweat.
 This is a mousy smell.
 This disorder is detected in newborns after birth, but is extremely rare.
 In a comprehensive study, researchers from the Kerman University of Medical Sciences (Iran) observed that the global incidence of this condition is approximately six cases per 100,000 newborns.
 However, if a child is diagnosed with the disorder, they should avoid consuming meat or protein.

 How To Get Rid Of Teenage Body Odor?

-- Wear clean clothes: Wearing clean cotton clothes (including inners, t-shirts, socks) could help in reducing body odor as they are breathable and absorb sweat.
+- Wear clean clothes: Wearing clean cotton clothes (including inners, t-shirts, socks) could help in reducing and eliminating body odor as they are breathable and absorb sweat.
 Materials, such as rayon, silk, and polyester, are not breathable and may cause more perspiration.